 After lunch, spend the afternoon hiking in the Mount Kumgang area – ‘The Diamond Mountain’ – a series of peaks and canyons rising above Korea’s eastern seaboard and regarded since time immemorial as one of the most scenic regions in East Asia.
 A 8 km (round-trip) hike to a scenic ‘Nine-Dragons’ waterfall will take us through forests, along mountain streams and by emerald pools.

-Back to the hotel, you can relax in the facilities of Kumgangsan's hot spa or treat yourself to a massage (approx 10-15 USD).
+OPTIONAL: Back to the hotel, you can relax in the facilities of Kumgangsan's hot spa or treat yourself to a massage (approx 10-15 USD).
 This is a highlight of any trip to North Korea.

 Drive back north to Wonsan in the morning then visit Former Wonsan Railway Station Revolutionary Site which was used as a preserved Japanese colonial era train station, waiting room, guesthouse, and the train which future President Kim Il Sung rode to Pyongyang during the liberation of the country in 1945.

-Watch North Korean countryside life go by as we head back to Pyongyang, and on our arrival we will be treated to an evening cruise on the new full service ferry, Mujigae, docked on the Taedong River across from the Juche Tower.
+Watch North Korean countryside life goes by as we head back to Pyongyang.
+On arrival, you will be treated to a dinner on the new full service ferry, Mujigae, docked on the Taedong River across from the Juche Tower.

 Those who want to swim, rock climb, get a haircut and work out all in the same place can visit the Munsu Water Park, a massive water park in North Korea!
-It is opened to locals and foreigners alike (2 EUR entrance fee, 10 EUR access to pools, 2EUR rock climbing).
+It is opened to locals and foreigners alike (Optional: 2 EUR entrance fee, 10 EUR access to pools, 2 EUR rock climbing).